oumaimaDevKs/oumaimaDevKs/README.md

 # 🎀 Hi there, I'm Oumaima

- a Web Development and Graphic Design student.
+I'm a Web Development and Graphic Design student.
 I'm passionate about digital creation and learning new technologies.
 I'm excited to combine my design skills with coding to build beautiful and functional websites.

 ---